Uranium214-AI/Election_System/README.md

 Features
 Dual-Mode Architecture: Run as a Server to host the election and tally results, or as a Client to allow students to cast votes from individual terminals.

-Real-time Tallying: Automatic calculation of votes with built-in protection against duplicate submissions using unique Student GR numbers.
+Real-time Tallying: Automatic calculation of votes with built-in protection against duplicate submissions using unique Student iD numbers.

 Admin Security: Dedicated Admin panel for real-time monitoring of election results, protected by a hard-coded security key.